Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

 \subsection{Analysis of Feature Disruption Attacks}

-Figure~\ref{fig:intermediate_resnet50} Top shows the transferability of the five feature disruption attacks under various iterations.
-We see that FIA and NAA, which exploit feature importance, achieve the best results.
+Fig.~\ref{fig:intermediate_resnet50} Top shows the transferability of the five feature disruption attacks under various iterations.
+We see that FIA and NAA, which exploit feature importance, perform the best.
 In addition, ILA and TAP perform well, by incorporating the CE loss into their feature-level optimizations.
 Finally, AA performs even worse than the PGD baseline since it only uses a plain feature loss but ignores the CE loss.

 Since all these attacks, except TAP, only disrupt features in a specific layer, we explore the impact of layer choice.
-As can be seen from Figure~\ref{fig:intermediate_resnet50} Bottom, the last layer (``conv5\_x'') performs much worse than the early layers.
+As can be seen from Fig.~\ref{fig:intermediate_resnet50} Bottom, the last layer (``conv5\_x'') performs much worse than the early layers.
 This might come from the last layer being too complex and model-specific, which results in poor generalizability to unseen models.
 Moreover, the mid layer (``conv3\_x'') always achieves the best performance since it can learn more semantic features than earlier layers, which are known to capture low-level visual attributes, e.g., colors and textures~\cite{zeiler2014visualizing}.
+This is consistent with existing conclusions on layer selection.